Qumulo/docs/administrator-guide/s3-api/managing-access-to-s3-buckets.md

 summary: "This section explains how to manage access to S3 buckets in a Qumulo cluster."
 permalink: /administrator-guide/s3-api/managing-access-to-s3-buckets.html
 sidebar: administrator_guide_sidebar
-keywords: s3, bucket, permissions, access control entry, ace, access control list, acl, anonymous, read-only, read only, access, inherit, inheritable ace
+keywords: s3, bucket, permissions, access control entry, ace, access control list, acl, anonymous, read-only, read only, access, inherit, inheritable ace, presign, presigned url, pre-sign, pre-signed url
 ---

 Managing user access to S3 buckets in a Qumulo cluster is very similar to managing access to SMB shares and NFS exports, with the following exceptions:

 * To let a user access S3 buckets in the cluster, you must [assign an S3 access key](creating-managing-s3-access-keys.html) to the user.
-Alternatively, you can enable [read-only, anonymous access](#enabling-anonymous-access-for-an-s3-bucket) for the S3 bucket.
+Alternatively, you can create [presigned URLs](#presigned-urls) or enable [read-only, anonymous access](#enabling-anonymous-access-for-an-s3-bucket) for the entire S3 bucket.

 * Because Amazon S3 provides access to an entire S3 bucket but Qumulo Core provides access to individual files and directories, a bucket might behave differently from user expectations.